 So what did we end up doing?

 Since becoming a mother, I no longer sleep as deeply as I used to.
-Perhaps that’s a new instinct all mums pick up so that we can stay somewhat alert to our baby’s needs even during our sleep.
+Perhaps that’s a new instinct all moms pick up so that we can stay somewhat alert to our baby’s needs even during our sleep.